The Corporate Tax Planning Law Review: South Korea

 ii EU proposals on taxation of the digital economy

-As mentioned in Section II.iv, with regard to BEPS Action 1, Korea recently introduced a new provision in the VATL that imposes VAT on foreign companies supplying certain services, including electronic services, through foreign application markets.
-Along with such amendment, a simplified VAT registration requirement for foreign entities providing digital services was also introduced.
+As mentioned in Section II.iv, with regard to BEPS Action 1, Korea introduced a new provision in the VATL that imposes VAT on foreign companies without a permanent establishment supplying certain services, including electronic services, to B2C users.
+To implement the new provision, a simplified VAT registration requirement for foreign entities providing the services was introduced.
 Meanwhile, the BEPS recommendations related to goods exempt from customs duties have not yet been implemented, as there might be issues under Korea's free trade agreements.

 iii Tax treaties

-As of December 2019, Korea has effective bilateral tax treaties with 93 countries (including almost all North American and European countries).
+As of January 2021, Korea has effective bilateral tax treaties with 94 countries (including almost all North American and European countries).
 Tax treaties take precedence over Korean domestic tax laws.
 In making investments into Korea, foreign industrial investors have used a variety of jurisdictions (e.g., their parents' home countries or intermediary holding companies in a tax-favourable jurisdiction).
-Historically, foreign financial investors, including private equity funds, have primarily used the Netherlands, Belgium, Malta and Ireland for equity investment in Korea.
+Historically, foreign financial investors, including private equity funds, have primarily used the Netherlands, Belgium, Malta and Ireland for equity investment in Korea, which has resulted in many disputes over the availability of the treaty benefits including beneficial ownership issue.

 Notable typical or model provisions